tinacms/tina.io/content/blog/media-update.md

 ### Wysiwyg Images

-For the rest of the cycle, we will focus on improving the previously mentioned changes and refactoring the Wysiwyg to connect with the media manager.
-Expect some additional breaking changes to align the Wysiwyg image implementation with the Media Store and other image fields.
+For the rest of the cycle, we will focus on improving the previously mentioned changes and refactoring the WYSIWYG to connect with the media manager.
+Expect some additional breaking changes to align the WYSIWYG image implementation with the Media Store and other image fields.

 ### Extending Media Stores